Postpartum Anxiety, Depression, and Trauma

 - Sleeplessness: A history of insomnia or sleeplessness increases your risk of developing postpartum symptoms.

-- History of a mood disorder: By increasing your baseline wellness you are increasing the likelihood of emotional and mental stability postpartum.
+- History of a mood disorder: If you have a history of bipolar disorder or even mood swings, you run an increased risk of developing postpartum depression.
+It stands to reason then, that by increasing your baseline wellness you are increasing the likelihood of emotional and mental stability postpartum.

 - Sense of isolation: Those who feel more isolated, are at a greater risk for postpartum disorders.
 It’s time to rally your tribe.
+Family and friends can be a powerful support system.
 Find local support groups in your area, consider finding a counselor, mentor, or spiritual leader.
 The more support, the better, as long as it’s the right type of support for you.

 - Nutrition deficiencies: Credible research has shown an increased risk of postpartum disorders and nutrient deficiencies.
 Taking a physician-grade prenatal can be a powerful tool in giving your body the nutrients it needs in preparing for motherhood.
-Dr. Cain’s favorite prenatal is Prenatal Pro Essential Packets by Designs for Health: 2 packets per day with a meal and OmegaPure 820 by Xymogen: Take 2/day.
+Check out our store to purchase our favorite vitamins!

 - Liver Support

 Your liver is the control center when it comes to regulating your hormones and impacting detoxification.
-During the postpartum period, hormone levels working towards equilibrium and these fluctuations can contribute to or cause depression and anxiety.
+During the postpartum period, hormone levels working towards equilibrium, and these fluctuations can contribute to or cause depression and anxiety.
 Supporting your liver can facilitate this process.
-My favorite supplements for the liver are: Selenium, Alpha Lipoic Acid, and Milk Thistle.
-Liver Protect by Xymogen has these formulated together in the most therapeutic forms and highest dosing.
-To order, click here.
+My favorite supplements for the liver are Selenium, Alpha Lipoic Acid, and Milk Thistle.
+You can order these items here!

 - Heal the Gut

 Did you know that 95% of your serotonin is made in your gut?
 This is why our digestive health often ebbs and flows in concert with our emotional well-being.
-Healing the gut will profoundly impact not only your mood, but it will also increase your energy, motivation, improve sleep and help eliminate that brain fog.
-My favorite ways to heal the gut are to take out foods that are pro-inflammatory (breads, sugars, alcohol), and to focus more on whole foods, healthy fats, and proteins.
-I also typically recommend a good broad spectrum probiotic and digestive enzymes if needed.
+Healing the gut will profoundly impact not only your mood but will also increase your energy, motivation, improve sleep and help eliminate that brain fog.
+My favorite ways to heal the gut are to take out foods that are pro-inflammatory (bread, sugars, alcohol), and to focus more on whole foods, healthy fats, and proteins.
+I also typically recommend a good broad-spectrum probiotic and digestive enzymes if needed.
 To download a copy of the Gut Psychology Program, Click Here.

 - Natural Anxiolytics